 The smartwatch and fitness bands are the most useful gadgets nowadays, they help us measure and analyze our daily activities such as Heart rate, sleep monitoring, steps, distance, calories burned and miles walked.
-Thanks to this latest technology that helps us track our health activities.
+Thanks to this latest technology it helps us track our health activities.

-But for Heart rate monitoring, most people are worried about How smartwatches and fitness bands measure heart rate?
+But for Heart rate monitoring, most people are worried about How smartwatches and fitness bands measure heart rate.
 Or whether they are accurate.

 If you have the same question in your mind, then you are in the right place.
 Today in this article I am going to discuss how smartwatches and fitness bands measure Heart rate.